hanabi/hanabi.github.io/docs/level_7.md

 ## General Principles

+### Team Distribution Principle

+- In general, it is better for useful cards to be distributed **evenly** throughout the team.
+This is especially important in 5-player games.
+- Thus, if one of your teammates has 3 out of 4 cards clued, it may be better for **them** to be the one giving the clues, and you to be the one discarding - even if their chop is known trash.
+- There are multiple reasons for this.
+First, you don't want them to get a *Locked Hand*, which is generally bad.
+Second, if they continue to draw playable cards, the game may end before they get a chance to play them all.

 ### The Pace +1 Rule

 - Players can use *Pace* to determine if it is safe to discard.
 In general, a group can discard down to pace 0 and still get a perfect score.